robiatulsapiai-se/CMSNexus/README.md

 # CMSNexus
-This system is about Clun management in UMP
+This system is about Club management in UMP